-The sponsor must be established in the Community, and must provide documentation indicating its permanent address in the Community.
+The sponsor must be established in the Community, and must provide documentation indicating its permanent address in the Community4.
 The sponsor may be an individual or a company.
 For sponsors whose main business is operated from outside of the Community, the address of those premises and a contact name should be provided.

-A contract research organisation can be the sponsor of an orphan medicinal product as long as it is established in the Community, as required in the Regulation.
+A contract research organisation can be the sponsor of an orphan medicinal product as long as it is established in the Community, as required in Regulation (EC) 141/2000.
 Where the sponsor is not the person or company responsible for the research and development of the medicinal product, details of the person or company responsible should also be provided.

 The person authorised to communicate with the EMEA on behalf of the sponsor during the designation procedure, and after designation if different, should be provided.
-The sponsor's contact point (telephone/fax/e-mail) should be indicated to respond to queries arising from patients to health professionals in the post-designation period should they arise.
+The sponsor's contact point (telephone/fax/e-mail, in the Community) should be indicated to respond to queries arising from patients, health professionals or other interested parties in the post-designation period should they arise.